-Two less well known ceremonies also take place daily at Horse Guards where The Queen's Life Guard change daily and have a second parade at 4 o' clock when they dismount.
+Two less well known ceremonies also take place daily at Horse Guards where The King's Life Guard change daily and have a second parade at 4 o' clock when they dismount.

 Free to all visitors there is something for everyone in London's famous museums.